310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/first_half_p1.md

 {% endbubble %}

 {% bubble Chiaki pastworried %}
 Shinkai-kun?
-Woah-- Why are you collapsed on the floor!?
+Woah— Why are you collapsed on the floor!?
 Is it from anemia?
 Did you faint!?
 Are you alriiiiight~!?
 {% endbubble %}

 {% bubble Kanata pastfrown %}
-… chiaki, w-water…
+…chiaki, w-water…
 {% endbubble %}

 {% bubble Chiaki pastworried %}
 Water!?
 Yeah, sorry for the long wait!
 I’ll spray water on you now!
-Here goes--!!!
+Here goes—!!!
 {% endbubble %}

 {% bubble Kanata past %}